po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/README.md

 We will dissect JavaScript and review how code executes at a granular level.
 We will also learn about closures and how we can leverage them in our code.
 We will compare inheritance and composition in application design.
 And we will review search algorithms and recursion in JavaScript.

+* The Unit 17 activities are especially aimed at helping students gain practice experience in interviews and help move them from classroom learners to career-ready developers.
+Please allow time to share with the class your own experiences as a seasoned industry professional -- as you are comfortable -- in both interviews and on the job.
+In addition, the activities are built to allow time for conversations centered the key concepts to help the students gain confidence in both asking questions and explaining their ideas to others.

 For the Unit 17 mini-project, students will practice the technical interview portion of a mock interview for a web-developer job with their peers.
 They'll address topics that are foundational to improving code performance and commonly found in technical interviews.

 In Unit 18, we will be introducing students to the NoSQL database with MongoDB and Mongoose.
 We'll also be showing students how to store data in IndexedDB.